productinfo/tether/README.md

 ## Getting Started

 There's no getting started guide, but it'd be nice if you made one!

-On the other hand, the API surface is *tiny*, so reading an [example](examples) and maybe the [documentation](https://docs.rs/tether) is the way to go.
+The API surface is *tiny*, so reading an [example](examples) and maybe the [documentation](https://docs.rs/tether) is the way to go.

 ## Usage on Windows